taylankasap/message-sender/README.md

 ### Possible improvements

-These are possible improvements that could be done if this was a production app:
+These are possible improvements that could've been done if this was a production app:

 - Use another database on a remote server
 - Create multiple config files for different environments instead of giving everything in main.go